A. M. (Arvind Manilal) Shah

-Professor Arvind M. Shah retired from his professorship in the Department of Sociology at the University of Delhi in 1996.
+Professor Arvind M. Shah (1939-2020) retired from his professorship in the Department of Sociology at the University of Delhi in 1996.
 He had been a student of M. N. Srinivas in 1952 and became a teacher in sociology at Maharaja Sayajirao University, Baroda, in 1958.
-He moved to the University of Delhi in 1961.
+Shah moved to the University of Delhi in 1961.

 According to Hetukar Jha, Shah wrote the first paper on the sociological history of India.
 He was a recipient of the Lifetime Achievement award from the Indian Sociological Society (ISS) in 2009.
 He had held the office of ISS President in 1992-93 and had been secretary, sometimes jointly, from 1967 to 1972.